cgmccurdy/fantasy-basketball-alerts/README.md

 # fantasy-basketball-alerts

 Currently works with Sleeper.
 Enter your Sleeper username and IFTTT key in the script.
+Will run on all NBA leagues on your account.
+Supported scoring settings: PTS, REB, AST, STL, BLK, TOV, Double Doubles, Triple Doubles.

 To get an IFTTT key, sign-up for an IFTTT account.
 Retrieve your key from the link below by clicking on "Documentation". https://ifttt.com/maker_webhooks